bm2-lab/BExplorer/doc/BExplorer User Manual.md

                                                                               '*****ABE: [ ABE7.9, ABE7.10, xABE, ABESa, VQR-ABE, VRER-ABE, SaKKH-ABE ]')

-* -j, --junc
+* --chr

-  Junction file, the default format is STAR result SJ.out.tab.
-You can also specify your own format by columns names in your junction file and setting --columns.
+  Chromosome of target base.
+You can choose in 1~22, X, Y (Note: X, Y need to be capitalized)

 * -g, --genome